 “Oh, I forgot!
 I want to see your talent but also the whole extent of your imagination, so please, no ordinary, everyday situations.
 Make us dream!”

-When he opened his eyes, he was an eleven-year-old child again in a theatre and all the pupils were applauding.
-This year promised to be very different and a lot more dangerous than he had imagined.
+When he opened his eyes, he was an eleven-year-old child again in a theater and all the pupils were applauding.
+This year promised to be very different and a lot more dangerous than he had ever imagined.